|Nutrition Facts (per serving)|

-This vegetarian and vegan soup is just a little bit creamy with a bit of soy milk, but other nondairy milks such as almond or oat would complement the nuttiness of the squash.
+This vegan soup is just a little bit creamy with a bit of soy milk, but other nondairy milks such as almond or oat would complement the nuttiness of the squash.
 If you prefer a creamier soup, use soy creamer in place of soy milk.
 I always love a bit of nutritional yeast in squash soup is excellent, too, because it adds some umami depth to vegan dishes.
 If you're not vegan, you might try a bit of crumbled cheese on top (goat would be a tangy contrast) or a dollop of plain Greek yogurt or sour cream.
 Or you can enjoy it just as it is.

 - 2 acorn squashes

 - 2 tbsp. olive oil (or vegan margarine)

 - 1 small onion (chopped)